 “In a crisis, you need that leader:’ Extraordinary Nurse Practitioner is an essential leader throughout COVID-19 and beyond

-“Courageous is the first word that comes mind,” says Kathryn Nichol, Vice President, Quality, Best Practice, Research and Education and Chief Nursing Executive at VHA Home HealthCare (VHA).
+“Courageous is the first word that comes to mind,” said Kathryn Nichol, Vice President, Quality, Best Practice, Research and Education and Chief Nursing Executive at VHA Home HealthCare (VHA).

 She’s talking about nurses on the front line of the COVID-19 pandemic like Palma Abalo, a Nurse Practitioner (NP) with VHA who’s been the primary care provider throughout COVID-19 for residents at Pine Villa, a supportive transitional care site in Toronto providing services for older adults who no longer require care in a hospital.